Shepherd's beaked whale: Population and distribution

 Multiple sightings of the species have been reported from Otago submarine canyons off Otago coast, New Zealand.
 Sightings have been recorded throughout the year with vocalization recordings, suggesting regular presences there.
 These include at least two sightings in 2016 which were the first confirmed sightings within New Zealand waters, followed by four sightings in 2017, one or more sighting(s) in 2018, one sighting in 2019, four or five sightings in 2021, five sightings in 2022 including a pod of 15-20 animals.

 There have been additional sightings from other parts of New Zealand, such as off Gisborne, several sightings off Kaikōura, off Fiordland, Taranaki, and so on.
+The species is seldom seen because of its deep, offshore distribution in waters where sighting conditions can be difficult (the "Roaring Forties" and "Furious Fifties").